Sport

 • You will receive one resit/resubmission per examination/assignment where appropriate.

-• The course covers a wide range of topic areas, which will help you enter a career/further education within the physical activity and health sector.
+• The course covers a wide range of topic areas which will help you enter a career/further education within the physical activity and health sector.

 • This is a two year course.

-• Equivalent to 1 A-Level.
+• Equivalent to 3 A-Levels.

 How is the course assessed?